LogicTronix/DPU-TRD-for-Ultra96/README.md

 Here is the downloadable file of the build, you can download and test it on Ultra96: https://drive.google.com/open?id=1k6Qx85yOmM3zNnACH_V_36utCF0KiOto

-For testing on Ultra96 [reference: DPU integration tutorial: https://github.com/Xilinx/Edge-AI-Platform-Tutorials/tree/master/docs/DPU-Integration] ,
+Steps for testing on Ultra96 [reference: DPU integration tutorial: https://github.com/Xilinx/Edge-AI-Platform-Tutorials/tree/master/docs/DPU-Integration] ,
 1. Copy the files from the above link into SD card [8GB or higher size]
 2. Plug it to your Ultra96, Connect the JTAG-UART [or UART dongle] with ultra96
 3. Connect the minidp display [monitor]